symfony/symfony-docs/components/messenger.rst

     The :class:`Symfony\\Component\\Messenger\\Stamp\\ErrorDetailsStamp` stamp
     contains a :class:`Symfony\\Component\\ErrorHandler\\Exception\\FlattenException`,
-    which is a representation of the exception that made the message failed.
-This exception can be retrieved with the
+    which is a representation of the exception that made the message fail.
+You can get this exception with the
     :method:`Symfony\\Component\\Messenger\\Stamp\\ErrorDetailsStamp::getFlattenException`
     method.
 This exception is normalized thanks to the :class:`Symfony\\Component\\Messenger\\Transport\\Serialization\\Normalizer\\FlattenExceptionNormalizer`